msemtd/CheeseBoard_Software/examples/DawnDuskLight/README.md

 + ModeRealTime doens't need to be a mode, better to just call it RealTimeClock or something, and remove inheritance from Mode

-+ Fix time (DST seems wrong way round again)

-+ Usability:
-  - in GoToSleepMode:
++ in GoToSleepMode:
   - rotate should adjust brightness
-    - push-rotate should adjust time
+  - push-rotate should adjust duration

-      - from now - start color should be copied from current brightness
++ Auto DST&Timezone - use online DST API based on long/lat
+  - Add latitude setting

++ Auto location based on IP